esp32Hydro/Automation/README.md

    - Wifi connection variables <br />
 <div align="left">These will be covered in section 6. of this document. </div>

-### 4. Android phone app to view and manage the system <br /> <br />
+### 4. Android phone app to view and manage the system <br />
-The instructions for using this app are covered in section 6. of this document.
+The instructions for using this app are covered in section 6. of this document.  <br />
-Main HMI Screen
+Main HMI Screen  <br />
 ![Main HMI Screen](Images/HMI_Screen.png)